XavierEgan/StreamlinedGPT/README.md

         return f"error: {e}"

 # create an assistant with a system message and model (full list of models can be found on OpenAI's website)
-assistant = StreamlinedGPT.assistant(systemMessage="you are a helpfull assistant", model="gpt-4o-mini")
+assistant = text.assistant(systemMessage="you are a helpfull assistant", model="gpt-4o-mini")

 # add a tool
-assistant.addTool(StreamlinedGPT.tool(
+assistant.addTool(text.tool(
     function=calculator,
     name="calculator",
     description="give a string and the function will evaluate it", arguments=[
-        StreamlinedGPT.tool.argument(name="expression", type="string", description="the expression that is evaluated")
+        text.tool.argument(name="expression", type="string", description="the expression that is evaluated")
     ]
 ))